 However, it’s very gratifying if you get it right on the first attempt, especially if you haven’t done this sort of thing before.

-The best part about using Plasti Dip is that it’s a lot cheaper and less labor-intensive as opposed to something like vinyl wrapping or painting.
+The best part about using Plasti Dip is that it’s a less labor-intensive, and much cheaper than the cost of vinyl wrapping or a fresh paint job.

 You don’t have to spend hours sanding down surfaces, nor do you have to meticulously squeegee out those annoying vinyl bubbles.
 All you need is a few things that you’ll probably find lying around in your house or garage.

 - A bottle of rubbing alcohol